kaboc/async-phase/packages/async_phase/README.md

 ## AsyncPhase

-[AsyncPhase][AsyncPhase] is similar to `AsyncValue` of Riverpod.
-Unlike AsyncValue, which is part of package:riverpod, `AsyncPhase` is an independent package, so you can use it without unnecessary dependencies.
+[AsyncPhase][AsyncPhase] is similar to `AsyncValue`, which is part of package:riverpod.
+Unlike it, this `AsyncPhase` is an independent package, so you can use it without unnecessary dependencies, and is much simpler without surprising behaviours.

 ## Subclasses (Phases)

-`AsyncPhase` itself is an abstract class.
+`AsyncPhase` itself is a sealed class.
 Its four subclasses listed below are used to represent phases of an asynchronous operation.

 - [AsyncInitial][AsyncInitial]